-Most web developers continue to invest time in learning new technologies and languages, even with the college education.
-As a web developer, you can learn the latest tricks of the trade from books or online communities, or by simply trying the new tricks of the trade by creating a new website or application.
+Most web developers continue to invest time in learning new technologies and languages, even with a college education.
+As a web developer, you can learn the latest tricks of the trade from books or online communities or by simply trying the new tricks of the trade by creating a new website or application.

 Certification and license requirements

-Being a web development tools professional does not require any sort of license or certification, although there are plenty of certifications available that will give a big boost to your resume.
+Being a web development tools professional does not require any sort of license or certification.
+However, there are plenty of certifications available that will give a big boost to your resume.

 How much time to invest?

 A quick search online will get you web development software boot campaigns and programs that claim to cover specific programming languages within weeks.
 But keep in mind that this would cover mostly just theoretical knowledge.

 Practical coding skills in one or more programming languages can take a long time to master.
 A lot of web development software professionals have been interested in programming at a young age and have started honing their skills since then.

 However, many others are there who made the shift to web development software much later, putting in the time and effort to develop their skills.
 While the amount of time it takes to learn the necessary skills can vary from one person to another, it generally takes around a year to get enough knowledge to enter the field of web development software.